 A successful transfer is dependent upon the candidate having passed (i.e. achieved a mark of 50% or above) in all taught modules which have been delivered and examined, up to the point of transfer and satisfactory performance in the viva voce examination.

 A candidate who is initially unsuccessful in the transfer assessment may be given, at the discretion of the assessment panel, one further opportunity for review normally within a period of three months (six months at the maximum).

 A candidate who is not recommended for transfer to full doctoral registration may be given the opportunity to complete the academic year and submit a dissertation that would form part of the requirements for the award of a Masters degree (see 18 (iii)).

 Candidates are required to submit a thesis for examination of up to 50,000 words in length in the area of their specialist field of study and satisfy the examiners as specified in Ordinance X and its associated Regulations.

-Except with the special permission of the relevant committee, every candidate is required to submit their thesis for examination for the degree of Doctor of Paediatric Dentistry by no later than the end of the fourth year after their entry upon the approved course of full-time study and research.
+Except with the special permission of the relevant committee, every candidate is required to submit their thesis for examination for the degree of Doctor of Paediatric Dentistry, by no later than the end of the fourth year after their entry upon the approved course of full-time study and research.